Sytm/waypoints/README.md

 - English
 - German
 - Italian (by marcotech81)
-- Simplified Chinese (partial, by SnowCutieOwO)
+- Simplified Chinese (by SnowCutieOwO)
+- Traditional Chinese (by ItzTheBear)
 - Brazilian Portuguese (partial, by gaugt980131gg2)

 And if your language is not there, the plugin is fully translatable